DeFoe, Flaherty a rare pair at Bermudian Springs

 Added Flaherty, "I think that we have good, hard working kids in the community, and the people here want to you to stay.
 My wife and stepdaughter are very supportive.
 You're away a lot and they certainly take care of things at home and sacrifice themselves."

 DeFoe came to Bermudian Springs as a student-teacher and volunteer assistant coach in 1997 before getting the top job two years later, and Flaherty was hired as head basketball coach in 1998 after a stint as an assistant girls' coach at Millersville.
+He had previously coached at Delone Catholic and led the Squires to a state title in 1989.
 At the time, both were trying to prove themselves and had no idea how long they would stay.

 Neither had an easy time right off the bat.
 The football team went just 24-26 in DeFoe's first five years as head coach, and Flaherty endured numerous losing seasons trying to build the basketball program into a contender.